 The delta was created by the Yukon and Kuskokwim rivers and their tributaries.
-The immense wilderness includes 8,000,000 hectares of low tundra communities, 310,000 hectares of unvegetated intertidal mud and sand flats, and 4,100 km of shoreline broken by 22 large river mouths and 13 bays.
+The immense wilderness includes 8 million hectares of low tundra communities, 310,000 hectares of unvegetated intertidal mud and sand flats, and 4,100 km of shoreline broken by 22 large river mouths and 13 bays.
 The extensive intertidal flats are adjacent to about 920,000 hectares of wet, sedge-grass meadows that lie between the average high-tide line and the storm-tide line.
 Coastal meadows and heath tundra are dotted with numerous lakes and ponds.
-70% of the refuge is less than 100 feet in elevation.
+Some 70% of the refuge is less than 100 feet in elevation.

 The Andreafsky Wilderness is a region of rolling hills, most of which are covered by moist tundra.
 Ridge tops and sleeper slopes support xeric alpine tundra.
 Spruce forest/muskeg is widespread in the two major river valleys of the Andreafsky River.
 Oxbow lakes, beaver ponds, and gravel bars provide additional shorebird habitat along the rivers.